Gaming32/ArrayV/README.md

 This new version of the program features additions inspired by Timo Bingmann's "The Sound of Sorting" and w0rthy's updates to the original visualizer.

-To compile (After -cp, use ";" with Windows and ":" with Mac/Linux):
+To compile and run (After -cp, use "\" with Windows and "/" with Mac/Linux):
 ```
-ant
-java -cp bin;lib/classgraph-4.8.47.jar main.ArrayVisualizer
+./build
+./run
 ```
-To build a runnable jar, simply run Apache Ant inside the 'dist' directory (but make sure you did the above first)!
-If you don't want to use Apache Ant or the Java command line, a runnable jar that is up to a month old is available from the `dist` directory.
+You can also find a runnable JAR in either the `target` directory or the `dist` directory (they're the same JAR).

 ### Features:
 - 40+ new sorting algorithms